gmhpfc/nvim/README.md

 # Neovim with starter as lazyvim and amendments
+## ENABLE or DISABLE plugins/config with extra util
 A [Neovim](https://neovim.io) setup  use extra to enable on disable a plugins start with  [LazyVim](https://github.com/LazyVim/LazyVim)

 ##  Getting Started